Lewis County, Kentucky: Politics

 Lewis County is one of the most Republican counties in Kentucky.
 The last Democrat to win the county in a presidential election was Samuel J. Tilden in 1876.
+A century later, Jimmy Carter was the last Democratic nominee to break forty percent.
 In a state that allowed slavery but did not secede from the Union, the Lewis County Courthouse has the only non-cemetery Union monument south of the Mason-Dixon Line that was erected by public subscription.
 The county is home to U.S. Rep. Thomas Massie, a Republican who was elected county judge-executive in 2010 and to Congress in 2012.